VirtoCommerce/vc-docs/user_docs/docs/pricing/adding-new-assignment.md

 The targeting feature allows you to tailor your price list assignment (and, eventually, the price list in question) to only specific customer categories.

 The targeting feature in the Pricing module works pretty much in the same way as in the Marketing module.
-You can read about it in the [Promotion Rules guide](../marketing/promotion-rules.md), and, specifically, in the [Customer Targeting](../marketing/promotion-rules.md#customer-targeting) section.
+You can read about it in the [Publish Conditions guide](../marketing/publish-conditions.md).